flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/charts.md

 The feature does not support any subfolders (yet).

+!!! warning ""
+    Please make sure to keep a copy of any files you store in these locations in another folder.
+Updates to the Simbridge module will result in these resource folders being deleted.

 ## Pinned Charts

 Available charts can be pinned by clicking on the pin symbol.
 The pinned charts are then available in this tab and also in the charts-widget on the Dashboard.